 The study was conducted to better explain how NDMA can increase in Zantac stored at high temperatures, a cause the Food and Drug Administration (FDA) announced April 1, when it ordered the withdrawal of all Zantac products from the market because the products posed health risks.
-The agency also said that levels of NDMA also appeared to increase the longer Zantac was from its manufacturing date.
+The agency also said that levels of NDMA also appeared to increase in the drug as more time passed since its manufacturing date.

 But the new study points to yet another issue that appears to increase NDMA to unsafe levels in Zantac — exposure to oxygen and humidity.
 “These data indicate the necessity of controlling/monitoring stability-related factors, in addition to controlling impurities during the manufacturing process, in order to mitigate nitrosamine-related health risks of certain pharmaceuticals,” the researchers said.